Rights of Tenants: Unsafe or Unfit Housing

 Here is a helpful resource on bed bugs, how to identity them, and how to get rid of them:

-See also, July 29, 2010 Lewiston Sun Journal article about high-heat treatment as an effective remedy.
+Some Maine landlords have been using high-heat treatment as a remedy.
 (Landlords and homeowners should consult with a qualified, experienced expert.)

 If you think you have mold, ask your landlord to find and fix the water problem that is allowing mold to grow, then to fix any water damage.
 If this doesn't work, follow the above steps.
 Approach your landlord again with findings from your local health officer and your doctor, if you can get them.